Data

 Funding: Sustainable Welfare Systems (SWS) and the Intelligent Society (INSO) platforms, profiling initiatives at Tampere University

-Researchers and editors: Rosana Rubio, Fernando Nieto
+Researchers and editors: Rosana Rubio and Fernando Nieto

 Texts: Ben L. Mijuskovic, Christina R. Victor, Juhani Pallasmaa, Rosana Rubio, Fernando Nieto, Javier Echeverría, Atxu Amann, Flavio Martella, Lola S. Almendros, Lars Svendsen, Christopher R. Long, James R. Averill, Eric Klinenberg and Juan Navarro Baldeweg